andreimocanu/SASS-Placeholder-mixin/README.md

-# SASS Placeholders mixin
+# SASS Placeholder mixin

-An easy to use mixin for generating ::placeholder CSS pseudo-element.
+An easy to use mixin for generating ::placeholder CSS pseudo-elements.

 <h3>Usage</h3>